dailystory/docs/articles/segments/index.md

 `https://us-1.dailystory.com/Contact?s=apple.com%20campaign:832`

 This search looks for all contacts that include the text "apple.com" and are in campaign 832.

-Scroll to the bottom of the page and you'll find a `Create Segment` button.
+Scroll to the bottom of the Contact search page and you'll find the `Create Segment` button.

 ![Create Segment Button](/articles/segments/segments-09.png "Create Segment Button")